heysokam/wgpu/readme.md

 # Requirements  (manually installed by the user)
 nim   # For compiling the wrapper rust  # For compiling wgpu-native
-# Dependencies  (automatically installed by the lib)
-heysokam/nglfw  # window surface creation is done with GLFW
 ```

 ### Static Linking